 Watch the Basic Publisher Training webcast.
 This is the fastest way to show publishers how to login and start editing simple or elaborate pages.
 Learn more

 Use the website worksheet to track and manage progress.
 The website worksheet is what we use to jump out to pages and review them.
-The worksheet allows you to add notes and comments next to pages in order to communicate issues or ask questions, and ultimately make as complete.
+The worksheet allows you to add notes and comments next to pages in order to communicate issues or ask questions and ultimately make as complete.
 Learn more

 Complete the migration of all content.
-Use this process to pull content from your old site (or write new content) and put into your staged website.
+Use this process to pull content from your old site (or write new content) and put it into your staged website.
 The video below will explain how.
 Details below

-After reviewing the above, write down any specific questions you have and send to your project manager.
+After reviewing the above, write down any specific questions you have and send them to your project manager.
 We are here to answer your questions and help you if you’re stuck in order to keep the project moving forward.
-It’s important for you to receive this initial training early on so that we can get you started migrating content while your project manager guides you through the others tasks needing to be completed.
+It’s important for you to receive this initial training early on so that we can get you started migrating content while your project manager guides you through the other tasks needing to be completed.

 Content Migration how-to video